svoisen/bluenumi/README.md

 Bluenumi is a custom-designed 4-digit numitron clock featuring:

+* Retro glowing numitron display featuring Soviet-era IV-9 numitron tubes
-* A DS1307 RTC with backup battery for accurate timekeeping even during loss of power
+* A DS1307 real time clock with backup battery for accurate timekeeping and alarm memory preservation during loss of power
-* Blue LED underlighting for each digit, with customizable light patterns
+* Blue LED underlighting for each digit, with customizable fading light patterns
-* Arduino programming compatibility, using an Atmega 328P microcontroller at 5V/16mHz
-* AM/PM indicator light
-* Alarm indicator light
 * Programmable alarm
+* 12- or 24-hour operating mode with AM/PM indicator light
+* Easy display blanking for nighttime use and tube life preservation
+* 100% open source hardware and software
+* Arduino programming compatibility using standard RS-232 serial

 For more information on Bluenumi, visit: [http://gizmologi.st](http://gizmologi.st)